 We didn’t want to just change the look of the store bit by bit.
 We came to the conclusion that a massive overhaul was necessary.
 Here’s what you might remember of the store the last time you saw it:

 A lot has changed since then!
 Over the course of the summer, we’ve ripped out the familiar cabinets surrounding the store, and torn off some of the wall coverings, revealing the beautiful and historic bare brick underneath.
 There was a lot of build up on that brick from adhesives and paint over the years, so we cleaned that all off too!
+It still needed a new touch up so we decided to buy an adhesive and fix what we could, replacing what we took off.
 The once-covered columns in the centre of the building are now a part of its focal point, and we’ve left the natural wood look on its own.

 With a whole new look and feel, our focus for the store’s redesign was on you, the customer.
 We’ve improved the lighting throughout the store, painted all of the walls, and even laid down brand new carpet.
+The carpet was a bit of a tough one because we felt it was really part of the store, as it was so noticeable throughout the whole building.
+We contemplated researching something like this High Wycombe carpet cleaning company that would instead be available in our area, however, we’re glad the carpet also got a refurb now!
 But, what you’re most likely to notice is the new camera bar right in the centre of our redesigned downtown Toronto location.
 With the counters against the back wall, and the front door on the other side of the store, the distance between you and the help you needed was too great.
 With a central camera bar, it is now much easier to find an associate to help you out, and our associates are now much closer to you.

 The moment you walk in the door, you’ll notice that we’re all about giving you the best service possible.